Eddie Rosario Player Props: Braves vs. Nationals

-Eddie Rosario -- hitting .357 in his past 10 games -- will be in action for the Atlanta Braves against the Washington Nationals, with MacKenzie Gore on the mound, on June 10 at 4:10 PM ET.
+The Atlanta Braves, including Eddie Rosario and his .690 slugging percentage over his past 10 games, battle starting pitcher Trevor Williams and the Washington Nationals at Truist Park, Sunday at 1:35 PM ET.

-He had two hits (going 2-for-4) in his last game against the Nationals.
+In his last game, he racked up two hits (going 2-for-4) against the Nationals.

 Eddie Rosario Game Info & Props vs. the Nationals